 How To Take Care Of uPVC Window Frames

-As they get old, some uPVC windows may lose their appeal and their shine because of the dirt and grime build-up on their surface.
-The common white frame is notorious for losing their shine after a few years.
+As they age, some uPVC windows frames may lose their shine because of dirt and grime build-up.
+White frames tend to lose their shine after a few years.

 - Mix 4 cups of hot water with 1 cup of vinegar and pour the liquid into a spraying bottle.

 - Spray the mixture on the window frames and let it sit for 10 minutes.

 - Wipe down and remove the excess solution by using a clean, dry and soft cloth.

 If this solution doesn’t work as expected, you can try baby wipes, as they are ideal for handling delicate and difficult cleaning jobs.
 They will clean almost anything.